Evertras/simple-homemanager/04-explain-outputs.md

 This is going to be long.
 If this doesn't convince you that you were right to not dive into the rabbit holes of Nix docs on your own, nothing will.

+_If you don't understand this section the first time, that's fine.
+Come back to it later for reference as you tinker more.
+The important takeaway for you here is that these things exist as concepts to refer to later._

 ## Outputs

 A quick refresher, here's our current `outputs` in its entirety.